AlphaHawk91/reinforcement_learning_hrt/Sentimental_Analysis/README.md

   - `transformers` - for the FinBERT sentiment model.
   - `torch` - required by the Hugging Face model.
   - `pandas` - for data manipulation and CSV export.

-You can install the required packages by running: